 Port Facilities: Facilities meeting the requirement to have an FSO should be considered.
-Due to the significant nature of the type event, other tenants should also be included.
+Due to the potential danger of an active shooter event, other tenants should also be included.

 U.S. Coast Guard Sector: Participants should consider including the Captain of the Port (or designee), Port Security Specialist, and a uniformed member from Contingency Planning and Response.